-NOTE: DON'T FORGET YOUR PASSWORD!
-If you do, you won't be able to operate the display.

-However, if you do forget the password, see "What to do when you forget a password" on page 8.
+- NOTE: Don't forget your password.
+If you do, you will not be able to operate the display. - NOTE: However, if you do forget the password, see "What to do when you forget a password" on page 10.

 Step When you do this You see this

 1 Press PROGRAM .
 PROG TEXT A

 2 Press BACK until SET PASSWORD appears.
 SET PASSWORD

-3 Press ADV.
+3 Press ADV .
 SET PASSWORD?
-Y/N
+Y/

 4 Press Y to set a password.
 ENTER 6 CHAR'S

-Type a 6-character password.
-(Only asterisks will appear on the display as you type.) then

-Re-type the password when prompted.
-RE-ENTER THE 6
+F Type a 6-character password.
+(Only asterisks will appear on the display as you type.)
+Re-type the password when prompted. then RE-ENTER THE 6 then

-5 then

-CORRECT will appear if you entered the same password.

-If you failed to type the same password, ERROR will appear, and you'll have to start over from Step 1.
-PROG TEXT A
+5 CORRECT will appear if you typed the same password.
+If you failed to type the same password, ERROR will appear, and you will have to start over from Step 1. then CORRECT then PROG TEXT A

 6 Press RUN twice.
 PASSWORD RUN?
-Y/N
+Y/

 Press Y to password protect the display.
-SECURE 7 7 NOTE: If you select N , then a password will not The display will return to normal operation. be be needed when you press PROGRAM .
+SECURE 7 NOTE: If you select N , then a password will not The display will return to normal operation. be needed when you press PROGRAM .
 Now, whenever you press PROGRAM , you'll have to type the password you just entered.